schollz/raspberrypi_notes/gpio_tests/analysis.md

 ## How fast can you write to GPIO pins for outputing a signal?

 I decided to test the two fastest languages - Python and Native C - to see how fast it could be done.
-Also, I had help to include Go into the mix.
+Also, I included Go in the experiments, which is a language that has not been tested for generating square waves yet.
 Here are the results.

 |Language (linked to code)  | Tested  | Result (cycle rate)  |
 |---|---|---|